jichu4n/palm-sync/docs/how-palm-os-hotsync-works.md

 # How Palm OS HotSync Works

 HotSync is a system of communication protocols that enables Palm OS devices to synchronize data with desktop computers.
-It often served as a Palm device's primary way of communicating with the outside world, for all kinds of use cases including transferring data, installing third-party apps, and sending and receiving emails.
-HotSync was a core part of the Palm OS user experience, and was quite an amazing piece technology for its time.

-This document explains at a high level how it all works under the hood.
+It often served as a Palm OS device's primary way of communicating with the outside world, for use cases including two-way synchronization of user data with a computer, installing third-party apps, and sending and receiving emails through a computer.
+HotSync was a core part of the Palm OS user experience, and was quite an amazing piece of technology for its time.
+This document explains at a high level how it works under the hood.

 Beware that the information in this document may not be fully accurate.
 HotSync was a proprietary system and Palm never published technical specs for many of its components.
 Much of the information below is based on the incredible reverse engineering work done by two open source projects, [pilot-link](https://github.com/jichu4n/pilot-link) and [ColdSync](https://github.com/dwery/coldsync), in the early 2000s.
 It also incorporates some of my own research while developing [palm-sync](https://github.com/jichu4n/palm-sync), a modern implementation of HotSync in TypeScript.
 If you spot any errors, please feel free to let me know via an issue / PR!